 The San Bernardino County Superintendent of Schools provides technical assistance to the district by providing a Program Manager that supports small school districts to address their unique challenges and needs.
-ACE receives assistance through this process by receiving additional technical assistance from the district.

 Comprehensive Support and Improvement

 An LEA with a school or schools eligible for comprehensive support and improvement must respond to the following prompts.